By a Thread: Great Salt Lake

 Viewers are invited to gently sift through and touch the banners.
-This guide can assist in identifying species throughout the installation.
-The photographs referenced for the illustrations are sourced from the Creative Commons, often taken by citizen scientists.
-This guide credits the source image photographers with gratitude.
-The Great Salt Lakeis in the unceded territory of the Ute, Paiute, Goshute, and Shoshone tribes—who have sustainably lived with the lake for thousands of years.
-The lake's ecosytem is in threat of collapse due to diverted water from the rivers that feed it.
-All of this is done in the hopes of enabling everyone in the restoration of our inland sea.
+An attached guide can assist in identifying species throughout the installation.
+The photographs referenced for the illustrations are sourced from the Creative Commons, often taken by local citizen scientists.
+The guide credits the source image photographers with gratitude.
+The Great Salt Lake is in the unceded territory of the Ute, Paiute, Goshute, and Shoshone tribes—who have sustainably lived with the lake for thousands of years.
+The lake's ecosytem is in threat of collapse due to diverted water from the rivers that feed it and the impacts of climate change.
+An approach involving citizen scientists, experts, and art intentionally brings attention to how everyone’s contributions are needed to restore and sustain our inland sea.

 The illustrated images are available for use under the Creative Commons License CC By-NC 4.0